Alan Joyce AC

 CEO Qantas AirwaysView FY21 CEO’s message (PDF)

 Upgrade your web browser for an enhanced experience.
 Upgrade my browser.

-The Qantas Group reported an underlying profit before tax for FY20 of $124 million.
+The Qantas Group reported an underlying loss before tax for FY21 of $1.8 billion.

 The Qantas Group has taken a range of measures to mitigate the financial impact resulting from the COVID-19 crisis and associated travel restrictions.

-The three-year recovery plan, announced in June, will enable the Group to create a stronger platform for future profitability, deliver long-term shareholder value and preserve as many jobs as possible.
+The three-year recovery plan is on track and will enable the Group to create a stronger platform for future profitability and growth, and deliver long-term shareholder value.

 More details are available in our Investor CentreOpens external site in a new window.